-Here’s a disclaimer: experiencing any kind of pain while using a menstrual cup is not normal.
+Is the menstrual cup painful?
+Here’s a disclaimer: experiencing menstrual cup pain of any kind is not normal.
 Even that “tad bit of discomfort” which you might dismiss as a “part” of your initial “cupversion” journey means that something is not quite right.
 Trust me, menstrual cups are genuinely as fabulous as they have been portrayed to be.
-Not only are they environment-friendly, they also provide leak-proof protection for eight hours straight and keep you super-comfy all day long.
+Not only are they environment-friendly, but they also provide leak-proof protection for eight hours straight and keep you super-comfy all day long.
 Having experienced the goodness of this reusable period aid for almost a year now, I almost forget I am on my period–thanks to the cup’s no-wear feel.
-So if it hurts to wear a menstrual cup, here are five pointers to you should check:
+But the experience is not the same for everyone.
+So do menstrual cups hurt?
+If you experience sharp pain when inserting a menstrual cup, here are five pointers you should check why is inserting a menstrual cup painful!?

+Yes for many women, a menstrual cup hurts to put in and one of the factors behind it could be vaginal dryness.
 Factors like hormonal imbalance and stress can sometimes lead to vaginal dryness which may make menstrual cup insertion a painful experience.
 While the vagina can still accommodate the cup in this case, the opening isn’t as flexible and may become stiffer during insertion.
-However, applying a lubricant on the opening can ease the process and save you a great deal of pain.
+However, applying a lubricant to the opening can ease the process and save you a great deal of menstrual cup pain.

 The Cup’s Stiffness